The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 Back.

-Earrings: Red metal starshaped.
-From here on
+Earrings: Red chromed metal starshaped.

-Sunglasses: Blue metal sunglasses with brigth blue plastic lenses.
-These
+Blue metal sunglasses with bright blue plastic lenses.
+These are very cool as the temples have actual working hinges.

-are very cool as the temples have hinges and are actually adjustable.
 But the plastic lenses are fragile and may come off.

-Purse: Beautifully designed in white pleather.
+Beautifully designed in white pleather.
 Hook-and-eye closure.
+Consists of two fabrics.

 Back.

-Minature Jem album: Cardboard record fits into cardboard cover.
+Cardboard record, thats fits into cardboard cover.

 Music industry magazine: Cardboard, empty white on inside.